 Most users ingest between 2 and 12 grams of dried kratom powder.

 Anything under 2 grams is considered a low dose (best for energizing effects).

-Doses between 2 and 6 grams is considered a moderate dose (good energizing effects as well as some pain relief).
+Doses between 2 and 6 grams are considered moderate doses (good energizing effects and some pain relief).

-Doses over 6 grams is considered a high dose (best for pain and anxiety relief).
+Doses over 6 grams are considered a high dose (best for pain and anxiety relief).

-Never consume more than 12 grams of dried powder unless you’re very experienced with using kratom and know exactly how this dose is going to affect your body individually.
+Never consume more than 12 grams of dried powder unless you’re very experienced with using kratom and know how this dose will affect your body individually.

 Related: Kratom Dosage Calculator.